BobbyKuzmanov/BobbyKuzmanov/README.md

 I've been doodling with backend development for quiet some time now, and absolutely love it.
-After going through little bit C# and now with Python, JavaScript, HTML AND CSS, I decide that is it something want to go long term.
+After going through little bit C# and now with Python, JavaScript, HTML and CSS, I decide that is it something want to go long term.

 <p align="left">